larq/larq/docs/guide.md

 # User Guide

-If you're new to Larq and/or BNNs, this is the right place to start.
+If you are new to Larq and/or Binarized Neural Networks (BNNs), this is the right place to start.
 Below we summarize the key concepts you need to understand to work with BNNs.

 ## Quantizer

-The core idea of BNNs is to use binary values instead of 32-bit floating point.
+The core idea of BNNs is to use binary weights and activations instead of 32-bit floating point values.
 A [quantizer](https://larq.dev/api/quantizers/) defines the way of transforming a full precision input to a quantized output and the pseudo-gradient method used for the backwards pass.

 Note that most layers in a neural network evaluate sums and thus output integers even if all inputs are binary.
 Therefore you will usually want to apply quantizers for your activations throughout the network even during inference.